playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 To get good lightmap results, we need to ensure that rendering is based only on data that is relevant to light propagation and not point of view of camera during rendering.

 1. **Disable Normal Map** on materials - micro surface details are too tiny to be relevant in lightmap textures.
-2. Set **Reflection to 0** and **Disable Gloss Maps** on materials - reflection can lead to caustics and cimplications for renderers, leading to visual artefacts.
+2. Set **Reflection to 0** and **Disable Gloss Maps** on materials - reflection can lead to caustics and complications for renderers, leading to visual artifacts.
 Generally lightmaps should contain only diffuse lighting, and reflectivity implemented using some runtime technique.
 4. Very **dark materials won't produce good results** as they do not reflect light much, so will not assist Global Illumination.
 5. In Render To Texture window (see bellow) set **Padding** to larger value.
 6. **Light can leak** from behind the geometry, add blocking geometry to prevent light.